Primroses Aren’t Just Beautiful—They’re Heartbreaking Symbols of First Love

 In England, April 19th is known as “Primrose Day” in honor of Prime Minister Benjamin Disraeli, who loved the flowers.
 Every year, visitors to Westminster Abbey lay primroses on his statue.
 Primroses are the County Flower of Devon, where they grow profusely.

-Primroses also feature prominently in English literature.
+Primroses also play a prominent role in English literature.
 Shakespeare wrote of young lovers stealing away to meet “on primrose beds” in A Midsummer Night’s Dream.
 In Hamlet, the bard described the road to ruin as “the primrose path to dalliance.”
 John Donne’s poem The Primrose links the blossoms with the nature of femininity, and Samuel Taylor Coleridge wrote of the flowers in To a Primrose.

 Japanese artist Kubo Shuman painted primroses and irises in the early 19th century.
 Paul Cezanne painted Still Life with Apples and a Pot of Primroses in the late 1800s.

 With their sweet, fresh scent and rainbow hues, primroses cheer up any bouquet or floral arrangement.
-They’re a perfect choice for birthday, new baby, congratulations flowers or get well, or any occasion when you want to brighten someone’s day.
+They’re a perfect choice for birthdays, new baby, congratulations flowers, or get well, or any occasion when you want to brighten someone’s day.

 Wrap-up

 Long beloved as a herald of spring, the primrose brings a rainbow of color and fragrance to the garden.
-These popular ornamental plants have a number of culinary and medicinal uses and also figure prominently in folklore.
+These popular ornamental plants have a variety of culinary and medicinal uses, and they also play a prominent role in folklore.
 From protection against fairies to a representation of the Norse goddess Freya, these lovely flowers are rich in meaning.
 In the language of flowers, the spring-blooming primrose symbolizes youth and young love and is the perfect way to say, “I can’t live without you.”